rollerworks/search/docs/processing_searches.rst

         $condition = $inputProcessor->process('firstName: sebastiaan, melany;');
     } catch (InvalidSearchConditionException $e) {
         // Each error message can be easily transformed to a localized version.
-        // Read the documentation for more details. foreach ($e->getErrors() as $error) {
+        // See 'Handling errors' below for more details. foreach ($e->getErrors() as $error) {
             echo $error.PHP_EOL;
         }
     }

 That's it, this example shows the minimum amount of code needed process a search query.
-But using a static string is not what we are looking for So lets improve upon this example, with a form.
+But using a static string is not what we are looking for, so lets improve upon this example, with a form.

 .. note::